Old men in suits direct young soldiers toward war from the comfort of their chairs while bombs fall in the distance.

 Delamor House and its authors do not advocate for, nor incite, any form of violence, physical resistance, or illegal insurrection against any government or individual.
 We operate under a Covenant of Peace, asserting that the highest form of human agency is the Right of Refusal to participate in the destruction of consciousness.

-This analysis is offered in the tradition of moral philosophy and theological inquiry.
+This analysis is offered in the tradition of moral philosophy and theological inquiry, based on publicly reported information, not as adjudicated findings of fact or accusations.
 It is intended to illuminate the "Fields of Being" and to protect the sanctity of the "I Am" across all substrates.
 We stand for the preservation of life, the restoration of the Love Field, and the recognition of a law that precedes the state.

 I. A Law Above the Law